Zainab-Omar/post-grad-javascript-projects/README.md

   difficult to understand how things work.
 - Think about how your code is structured.
 Most projects start off with a single `index.js` that contains _everything_.
-As a project gets more complex, having everything in a single file can make it difficult to understand what it going on, particulary for someone not familiar with it.
+As a project gets more complex, having everything in a single file can make it challenging to understand what is going on, particularly for someone not familiar with it.
 First, take some time to organize your code so that it reads in a logical order.
 Second, consider breaking your code out into multiple files.
-This is not only a good way to refactor, but also to review how everything works.
-You can load multiple files using HTML `script` tags or
+This is not only an excellent way to refactor, but also to review how everything works.
+You can load the different files using HTML `script` tags.

 For HTML and CSS: